sqlc-dev/sqlc/docs/guides/migrating-to-sqlc-gen-kotlin.md

     engine: "postgresql"
     gen:
       kotlin:
-        out: "src"
+        out: "src/main/kotlin/com/example/foo"
-        package: "foo"
+        package: "com.example.foo"
-        emit_sync_querier: true
-        emit_async_querier: true
-        query_parameter_limit: 5
 ```

 To use the plugin, you'll need to replace the `gen` mapping with the `codegen`
 collection.
-Add the `plugin` field, setting it to `py`.
+Add the `plugin` field, setting it to `kt`.
 All fields other than
 `out` need to be moved into the `options` mapping.

 After you're done, it should look like this for JSON.